Incredible Wildlife In Jasper National Park And The BEST Places To See Them

 You are going to want a good quality camera for wildlife.

-You also need to check how many frames per second your camera can shoot.
-In wildlife photography, you want to be able to use continuous shooting and have a high frame per second rate in case there is action unfolding.
+In wildlife photography, you want to use continuous shooting and have a high frame-per-second rate in case action unfolds.

-We currently have a Canon 5D, which has worked quite well for almost all situations.
-It has a 7 frames per second rate.
 But if you are serious about wildlife photography, the Canon 1D will get you the fastest shooting ability with up to 20 frames per second.

 Extra Batteries/Cards

-You don’t want to be out photographing wildlife in Jasper just to have your battery run out, and you didn’t bring an extra.
+You don’t want to be out photographing wildlife in Jasper to have your battery run out, and you didn’t bring an extra.
 Or worse yet, during the action, your card is full.

 ALWAYS bring extra fully-charged batteries and empty cards.